Skip to main content

 3.RESPONSIBILITIES:

 The Institutional Biosafety Officer (BSO) and the Institutional Biosafety Committee (IBC) is charged with ensuring the University is in compliance with the Policy.
-The BSO will serve as the ICDUR while the IBC will serve as the IRE.

 4. PROCEDURE: